-Employment Law Semester in Washington D. C.
+Employment Law Semester in Washington, D. C.

-Students participating in the Program will be eligible to earn 12 to 14 credits through a combination of experiential and course work.
+Students participating in the program will be eligible to earn 12 to 14 credits through a combination of experiential and course work.
 They will work 30, 33, or 36 hours per week for a full semester at an assigned externship placement to earn 10, 11 or 12 credits, respectively.
 Each student also will enroll in a complementary 2-credit course offering instruction on law practice within an agency, addressing professional responsibility issues that arise in agency practice as well as advanced topics in administrative, labor and employment law.

-The Employment Law Semester in Washington D.C.
-Program will rely on licensed practitioners employed at the federal agencies where students are placed to act as the supervising attorneys.
+The Employment Law Semester in Washington, D.C. relies on licensed practitioners employed at the federal agencies where students are placed to act as the supervising attorneys.
 The supervising attorney will oversee the student's work, assuring that it serves both the educational purpose of the placement and the needs of the agency.
-The supervising attorney will also train the student as needed, address issues of professional responsibility that might arise in the course of the student's work, and communicate with the Center about the student's performance.
-In addition to the placement supervising attorneys, the Program also will rely on an adjunct professor based in Washington D.C. with suitable experience and teaching ability to lead the weekly two- credit companion course.
+Each student is also paired with an alumni mentor who provides individual support during the semester.
+Mentors will be selected from SLU LAW alumni working in Washington D.C.

-For more information about the Wefel Center for Employment Law and the Employment Law Semester in Washington D. C., contact Professor Susan A. FitzGibbon at firstname.lastname@example.org or (314)-977-2768.
+For more information about the Wefel Center for Employment Law and the Employment Law Semester in Washington, D. C., contact Professor Susan A. FitzGibbon at firstname.lastname@example.org or (314) 977-2768.